Welcome to the European Disc Golf Festival 2026

 The Course

-The championship-level 18-hole pop-up course, designed by Seppo Paju and Ralf Rogov, continues to evolve each year.
+The championship-level 18-hole pop-up course continues to evolve each year.
 Featuring tight fairways, low ceilings and tricky island greens, The Rockstar layout will challenge the best players in the world and create an unforgettable experience for everyone watching.

 Arriving to Tallinn